jonwillits/bcs_web/src/static/content/intro_to_bcs/home.md

 ## How to Read this Book

 ---
-This module is divided up into sub-modules (and sub-submodules).
+This module is divided up into sub-modules (and sub-sub-modules).
 They are like chapters (and sub-chapters) within a book.
 This particular module is written in a linear manner, and so can be read like a book.
 When you are ready to begin, start with the "What is BCS?" submodule, accessible in